TonyMJoseph1729/Meteors/README.md

 ## How to run

-Download or clone the file.
-Install pods and run.
+Download or clone the file and run.

 ## Test